 Students participating in the exchange program(s) by the grantee organization should meet the following eligibility criteria:

-- Citizens or permanent residents of their respective country (United States or Japan).
+- Citizens or permanent residents of their respective country (United States or Japan)

-- Able to obtain the proper travel/entry visa.
+- Able to obtain the proper travel/entry visa

-- In good academic standing at their respective high school or accredited college/university in the United States or Japan.
+- In good academic standing at their respective high school or accredited college/university in the United States or Japan

 - For high school students (studying abroad or short-term visitation program):

-- Able to receive parental/guardian consent.
+- Able to receive parental/guardian consent

-- For college students (studying abroad):
+- For college students (short-term visitation program):

-- Will be enrolled in an exchange program or credit-bearing course of study at a university or approved academic center in the United States or Japan in the upcoming academic year.
+- Will be enrolled in an exchange program or credit-bearing course of study at a university or approved academic center in the United States or Japan

 Aspirational Student Metrics